ReySkumcnut/eww_hashcracker/README.md

 I was 12, it 7th grade when i was really close to getting the admin password for my school laptop, just for fun.
 I met some 8 graders, who were trying to install a virtual machine without admin rights.
 I told them everything about my work so far.
 They liked it.
 On the day after, i decided that i wanted to learn C a bit more.
 Deeply inspired by mimikatz, i made eww.
 Writing eww made me reinvent rainbow tables and spend days talking to chatgpt.
-Made the first version on the same day, with it being basically CTRL + H in a txt document, gardually improving everything with every version.
+Made the first version on the same day, with it being basically CTRL + H in a txt document, gradually improving everything with every version.